markjjacob/Negotiation/TLON_Lecture_01.md

 > Enhance perceptions of the credibility of the **process** by signalling fairness and reciprocity in proposals and concessions.

+## Value claiming and value creation

-## The structure of the interdependence shapes the strategies and tactics negotiators employ.
+### The structure of the interdependence shapes the strategies and tactics negotiators employ.

       {{1-2}}
 Negotiators use win-lose strategies in distributive situations.